sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 #### MLAT configuration

 The Ultrafeeder contains a capability to send MLAT data to MLAT servers to be processed, and to receive the MLAT results and integrate those with an MLAT Hub and the `tar1090` map.

+##### Warning
+- Never, ever, ever resend MLAT results back to ADSB or MLAT aggregators.
+Please DO NOT.
+This will ensure your data is discarded and may get you banned from the aggregator
+- If you feed your data to multiple aggregators, please do not enable MLAT for FlightRadar24 (per their request).
+Note that MLAT for FR24 using our containerized setup is disabled by default

-It will create a separate instance of `mlat-client` for each defined MLAT server.
-The parameters for these `mlat-client` instances is as follows:
+Ultrafeeder will create a separate instance of `mlat-client` for each defined MLAT server.
+For example:

 ```yaml
     environment: